YaChugunov/yachugunov.atgs-wiki-wp/wp-content/plugins/heroic-glossary/readme.txt

-=== Heroic Glossary ===
+=== Heroic Glossary - Block for building Glossaries, Dictionaries and more ===
 Contributors: herothemes, richardlong, chrishadley
 Tags: glossary, block, terms, definition, dictionary, vocabulary, acronym, synonyms, lexicon, abbreviation Requires at least: 6.0
-Tested up to: 6.4.2
+Tested up to: 6.5.2
+Requires PHP: 7.4
-Version: 1.2.4
+Version: 1.2.5
-Stable tag: 1.2.4
+Stable tag: 1.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Heroic Glossary is the easiest way to create and manage your own glossary of terms.
+The best WordPress glossary builder plugin to create and manage your own glossary of terms.

 == Description ==

-"Great Glossary plugin" ★★★★★ - WordPress.org user review.

-Heroic Glossary is the easiest way to create and manage your own glossary of terms.
+= WordPress Glossary Builder Plugin =

+We understand that creating a comprehensive and user-friendly glossary should be straightforward and hassle-free.
+That's why we developed Heroic Glossary, a dynamic drag & drop WordPress Glossary Builder that’s both SIMPLE and POWERFUL.

+Heroic Glossary enables you to craft engaging glossaries, dictionaries, encyclopedias, or lexicons for your website in a matter of minutes, not hours!

+At [HeroThemes](https://herothemes.com/?utm_source=wprepo&utm_medium=link&utm_campaign=heroic-glossary), we prioritize user experience.
+Our pre-designed glossary templates and intuitive workflow make Heroic Glossary the most user-friendly glossary plugin on the market.

+= What is a Glossary? =

 A glossary helps your audience understand technical terms, acronyms and abbreviations they may not be familiar with.
 This is perfect if you're writing technical articles or documents using terms that might not be understood by your audience.